Violetta (TV series): Season 2 (2013)

-Season 3 (2014)
+Season 3 (2014-15)

 The studio cast of On Beat went on a major world tour, which had been successful in Europe.
 Violetta and her friends had to return to Buenos Aires for their last year of school.
 With dreams and individual ambitions multiplied by fame, the group began to crumble, putting Studio On Beat in danger.
 Gery, who falls in love with León, and Clément (also known as Alex), who falls in love with Violetta, are introduced at the beginning of the season.
-Violetta and Ludmila are forced to share the same roof when Germán and Priscilla, mother of Ludmila, start dating and later get married, but Priscilla turns out to be a snake and the worst person anyone has ever met.
+Violetta and Ludmila are forced to share the same roof when Germán and Priscilla, the mother of Ludmila, start dating and later get married, but Priscilla turns out to be a snake and the worst person anyone has ever met.
 Violetta and León become separated, but still love each other, but Alex and Gery will do anything to keep them separate, since they are passionate, respectively, for Violetta and León.
 Marco goes away, and Francesca and Diego fall in love with each other.
 However, Francesca is afraid of Violetta finding out (since Diego regrets what he did to Violetta during the previous season) and decides to keep their relationship secret.
 With the death of Antonio (the previous director of Studio 21), Pablo exits Studio On Beat at the end of You Mix sponsorship, the site slowly goes bankrupt and it is up to Gregorio, the new director, Angie (who returns in this season) and Beto, with the help of Germán, to save the studio.
 Ludmila starts to become a better person and when forced to choose between staying in the Studio On Beat or be a star, she chooses the Studio.
 In order to spy on León, Violetta and Francesca masquerade as Roxy and Fausta, but León falls in love with Roxy, and Violetta is forced to tell him the truth.
 The group travel to Seville, Spain where Violetta and Leon realize their true feelings for each other and Gery and Clement end up together.
 In Seville, they put on their last tremendous show.
 After performing their last songs ever, Germán proposes to Angie.
 The series ends with Germán marrying Angie, back in Buenos Aires, with everyone singing "Crecimos Juntos".